 Go out in nature to experience the beauty of God’s creation.
 Did you know that bird song is proven to be soothing?

-The thousands of species of birds around the world, just like Tico the parrot pictured here with four-year-old Maisa from Brazil, show God’s creativity and help us reconnect with His beautiful world.
+The thousands of species of birds around the world, just like Tico the parrot pictured here with four-year-old Maisa from Brazil, show God’s creativity and help us reconnect with his beautiful world.

 You can make this wonderful pinecone birdfeeder to hang in your garden, then watch, wait and listen.
 How do you feel after this activity?